Battery Care and Warnings

 Proper disposal requires that you take your dead battery to a federal or state approved lead acid battery recycler.
 The batteries supplied in your Razor product are sealed lead-acid type batteries and therefore are unsuitable for regular trash disposal receptacles.
-Seach online or check with a local retailer that sells automotive batteries about recommendations for a facility closest to you.
+Search online or check with a local retailer that sells automotive batteries about recommendations for a facility closest to you.

 Helpful Hint: Frequent "stop and starts" will drain a battery more quickly than sustained, long term use.

 Storage to ensure long battery life:

 Always turn the power switch off and recharge for at least 8 hours after each use.
 Your charger indicates a full charge if the green light is solid after charging for a full eight hours.
 When the vehicle is not in regular use, recharge the battery at least once a month until normal use is resumed.
 If you have left the power switch on or your product has not been charged for a long period of time, the battery may reach a stage at which it will no longer hold a charge.
 Even with proper care, a rechargeable battery does not last forever.
 Average battery life depends on use and conditions.

 Chargers are designed to avoid over-charging a battery, but we recommend that you always unplug a charger after the unit is fully charged to avoid the possibility of unanticipated circumstances such as an unexpected power surge from a lightning strike (or other power line anomaly) potentially causing damage.
 Do not over charge your batteries

 So to recap:

 - Always keep the batteries charged, but do not over charge

 - Store the batteries in a cool place